Interdisciplinary Early Childhood Education Faculty

 Adjunct Assistant Professor

 Malachy Bishop, Ph.D.
-(Rehabilitation Psychology, University of Wisconsin-Madison) is a professor in the Rehabilitation Counseling program and Coordinator of the Rehabilitation Counseling Doctoral Program.
+(Rehabilitation Psychology, University of Wisconsin-Madison) is a professor in the Rehabilitation Counseling Program and Coordinator of the Rehabilitation Counseling Doctoral Program.
+He also serves as Director of Development and Research for the University of Kentucky’s University Center for Excellence in Developmental Disabilities, the Human Development Institute.
 Dr. Bishop’s clinical background includes rehabilitation counseling, rehabilitation psychology and neuropsychology in physical medicine and rehabilitation and other health care settings, and vocational assessment.
-Dr. Bishop has authored over 75 journal articles and book chapters in health care and rehabilitation counseling.
-He conducts research in psychosocial and employment-related aspects of chronic neurological conditions, including epilepsy, multiple sclerosis, and brain injury; quality of life and adaptation to disability; and self-management and treatment decision making.
-Dr. Bishop is a five-time recipient of the American Rehabilitation Counseling Association’s Research Award.
+Dr. Bishop has authored over 100 journal articles and book chapters in health care and rehabilitation counseling.
+He conducts research in psychosocial and employment-related aspects of chronic neurological conditions, including epilepsy, multiple sclerosis, and brain injury; quality of life and adaptation to disability; self-management; and developmental disabilities.
+Dr. Bishop is a five-time recipient of the American Rehabilitation Counseling Association’s Research Award, and the 2015 recipient of the National Council on Rehabilitation Education Researcher of the Year award.

-In 1981 he was appointed as coordinator of the rehabilitation counseling program at the University of Kentucky and served in that capacity for 24 years.
-In 1995 Dr. Crystal was instrumental in establishing a distance education program in partnership with the two state rehabilitation agencies in the Commonwealth of Kentucky.
-This program has evolved into a nationally recognized web based program.
+In 1981, Dr. Crystal was appointed as coordinator of the rehabilitation counseling program at the University of Kentucky.
+In 1995, Dr. Crystal was instrumental in establishing a distance education program in partnership with the two state rehabilitation agencies in the Commonwealth of Kentucky.
+This program has evolved into a nationally recognized web based master’s degree program.

-Dr. Crystal has published in the area of rehabilitation program evaluation, consumer satisfaction, and forensic rehabilitation practice.
-At present he serves as chair of the College of Education Faculty Council and is Vice Chair of the university Institutional Review Board, which oversees research at the university.
+Dr. Crystal has published in the area of rehabilitation program evaluation, consumer satisfaction, healthcare and disability, and forensic rehabilitation.
+Dr. Crystal is a Commissioner with the Council on Rehabilitation Education and reviews Rehabilitation Counseling programs for accreditation.
 Dr. Crystal also maintains a private rehabilitation practice.

 Dr. Feist-Price received her doctorate in rehabilitation counseling and administration from Southern Illinois University in 1992 with a specialization in gerontology.
 In 2006, Dr. Feist-Price completed a Ph.D. in counseling psychology from the University of Kentucky.

-Her research foci include cultural diversity, gender issues, substance abuse, and ethics.
-Dr. Harley is past editor of the Journal of Rehabilitation Administration and the Journal of Applied Rehabilitation Counseling.
-She is a Mary E. Switzer Scholar and recipient of the National Council on Rehabilitation Education Educator of the Year award (2006), the Provost’s Outstanding Teaching award (2002), and the Sylvia Walker Education Award (2001).
-Dr. Harley is an inaugural inductee into the South Carolina State University Rehabilitation Counseling Program Hall of Fame
+Her research foci include cultural diversity, gender issues, LGBTQ, substance abuse, aging, and ethics.
+Dr. Harley has authored 85 refereed journal articles; 45 book chapters; 29 book reviews, editorials, and comments; 9 conference proceedings, and 2 books in the areas of mental health, substance abuse, LGBTQ elderly, offender populations, and disability and race.
+She is past editor of the Journal of Rehabilitation Administration and the Journal of Applied Rehabilitation Counseling.
+She is a Mary E. Switzer Scholar and recipient of the National Council on Rehabilitation Education Educator of the Year Award (2006) and the Sylvia Walker Education Award (2001).
+Dr. Harley hold the distinction of Provost’s Distinguished Service Professor and received the Provost’s Award for Outstanding Teaching as a Tenured Faculty (2002).
+She is a former Chair of the Department of Early Childhood, Special Education, and Rehabilitation Counseling at UK.
+In 2006 she was an inaugural inductee into the South Carolina State University Rehabilitation Counseling Program Hall of Fame.

 Dr. Harley is a Certified Rehabilitation Counselor and a Licensed Professional Counselor.
-She served as a commissioner for the Comissioner on Rehabilitation Education Graduate Standards Board.
-Dr. Harley is affiliated with the Gender and Women’s Studies Department, the African American Studies and Research Program, and the Center on Research on Violence Against Women.
+She served as a Commissioner for the Council on Rehabilitation Education and Commissioner and Board Member for Commission on Rehabilitation Counselor Certification.
+Dr. Harley is affiliated with the Department of Gender and Women’s Studies, the African American Studies and Research Program, and the Center on Research on Violence Against Women at the University of Kentucky.
+In addition to being a faculty member in the Graduate Program in Rehabilitation Counseling, Dr. Harley has taught in the Honor’s Program, the Discovery Seminar, Women’s Studies, and Special Education.

 Dr. Rogers is the Rehabilitation Counseling Distance Education Program Coordinator.
 She completed her doctoral degree in Educational Psychology with an emphasis in Rehabilitation Counseling in 2001 and has a Masters degree in Rehabilitation Counseling.
 She is a Certified Rehabilitation Counselor and has over 20 years experience in both public and private rehabilitation agencies providing direct services to individuals with disabilities.